Uquinix/uqis/meta/service-script-guide.md

 ```

 Since NRPE runs as *root* by default, it needs no special permissions
 to write to `/run/nrpe.pid`.
-OpenRC takes care of starting and
+UQIS takes care of starting and
 stopping the daemon with the appropriate arguments, even passing the
 `--daemon` flag during startup to force NRPE into the background (NRPE
 knows how to write its own PID file).